-One of the many places in Jaipur which is mysterious and way too huge for someone like me who wants to see every hidden corner.
-There are mainly four section which is basically the tourist attractions.
+One of the many places in Jaipur which are mysterious and way too huge for someone like me who wants to see every hidden corner.
+There are mainly four sections which are basically tourist attractions.
 Sun gate, Diwan-i-Aam, Sheesh Mahal, and the palace for other royal ladies and their attendants.

 What I like basically was the long lanes where you feel like walking in royalty, the very intelligently made ‘Sheesh mahal’ and some of the places where no one was going.

 One of the most amazing works by Mughals and the Rajputs could be seen in the middle of the Man Sagar Lake i.e. ‘Jal Mahal’.
 One could see the palace from distant with the backdrop of Aravali hills and it looks eye soothing.
 Boat rides are available to have a nearby look catching different migratory birds at the same place.